alexgo-io/alexlab-doc/docs/product-features/self-service-listing.md

 ### Step 1: Submit Token Information and Deposit the Anchor Token

 In this step, you will set up the pool trading pair and configuration parameters.
+Based on your token, the system will automatically choose the appropriate method to create the pool.
 As part of this same transaction, you will transfer the anchor token's initial liquidity :moneybag: :anchor:.

 <figure><img src="../.gitbook/assets/self-service-listing/step-1-submit.png" alt="Self-Service Listing page"><figcaption></figcaption></figure>